GruntBlanketMocha/grunt-blanket-mocha/README.md

 ## Setup

+### Demo

+See the `example` directory for a fully-working example of the setup, including some of the scaffolding required to get all the pieces to fit together.
+The `README` in that directory will walk you through it.

 ### Gruntfile

 In your project's Gruntfile, add a section named `blanket_mocha` to the data object passed into `grunt.initConfig()`.